 Work has become a leading source of stress, to the extent that a third of employees in the U.S. are reported to be stressed out.
 And, according to the Chartered Institute for Personnel and Development (CIPD), chronic stress is one of the biggest causes of sickness in the workplace.

-Research has shown that stressed employees are less engaged, have reduced productivity, and have higher health care costs.)
-From depression to heart disease, the consequences of stress-related illnesses cost U.S. businesses up to $190 billion a year.)
+Research shows that stressed employees are less engaged, have reduced productivity, and have higher health care costs: from depression to heart disease, the consequences of stress-related illnesses cost U.S. businesses up to $190 billion a year.

 More employers are investing in science-backed mindfulness training, understanding the benefits in terms of productivity as well as morale, realizing that meditation helps employees regulate emotions, changes the brain’s physiology, and improves stress biomarkers.

 Scientific studies are increasingly demonstrating the benefits of meditation and mindfulness training.
 In a study from 2016, meditation was shown to have a longer lasting effect on reducing stress than a vacation.
 After 10 months of meditating, vacationers’ stress levels returned to what they were while meditators continued to experience reduced stress levels.

 A 2018 study — in which participants used the Headspace app — found that 8 weeks of meditation in the workplace resulted in a 46% decrease in distress and a 31% reduction in negative feelings.
 “Brief mindfulness training has a beneficial impact on several aspects of psychosocial well-being,” it concluded.

 The mind we have in our private lives is the mind we take into the workplace and vice versa.
 Through meditation, we get to enjoy a healthier mind by developing awareness of the stress we feel without getting immersed in it or letting it drive our behavior.